Prakruthi-G-H/password-generator/README.md

 # 🔐 Password Generator Web App

-This is a simple password generator website made using **HTML, CSS, and JavaScript**.
-This application helps users generate strong, secure, and random passwords with a single click.
+A simple and responsive Password Generator Web Application built using HTML5, CSS3, and JavaScript (ES6).
+The application generates strong, random passwords instantly and allows users to copy them to the clipboard with a single click

 ## 💻 Technologies Used
 - HTML5 – Structure of the web page